-Equally important is knowing your weakness – real or perceived.
+Equally important is knowing your weaknesses – real or perceived.
 Sometimes we can figure it out by ourselves but there are times when feedback helps a lot.

 I was a little like Melvin Udall (Jack Nicholson), in "As Good as It Gets", without the blatant rudeness and quirks.
 I kept my private life very private and was reluctant to listen to others.
 Let's do business and get on with it.
 Although, I'm still reluctant to share some of my very intimate dilemmas and thoughts, I'm much more receptive to others.
 I think that over the years I've mellowed a bit and have gained some of the skills needed to relate and be empathic with others.

 Side note - some food for thought: I once heard or read that there are three people in each person: one - is the way you see yourself, two - the way other see you, and three - the way you are.